Quasiregular mappings between equiregular SubRiemannian manifolds: Analytic foundations of quasiregular mappings

-\begin{remark} It is already well-known that for a quasiregular mapping $f:M\to N$ between two equiregular subRiemannian manifolds of homogenuous dimension $Q\geq 2$, $\Lip f$ is always locally comparable with the minimal $Q$-upper gradient of $f$ (with a constant depending on the locality) (cf.~\cite[Section 5]{w12proc}).
-However, the exact coincidenece of these two functions is a highly non-trivial fact and indeed plays an important role in the identification of the different notions of 1-quasiconformality (or conformality) in the under-going work~\cite{clo14}. \end{remark}
+\begin{remark} It is already well-known that for a quasiregular mapping $f:M\to N$ between two equiregular subRiemannian manifolds of homogeneous dimension $Q\geq 2$, $\Lip f$ is always locally comparable with the minimal $Q$-upper gradient of $f$ (with a constant depending on the locality) (see for instance~\cite[Section 5]{w12proc}).
+However, the exact coincidence of these two functions is a highly non-trivial fact and indeed plays an important role in the identification of the different notions of 1-quasiconformality (or conformality) in the interesting work~\cite{clo14} and different $K$-quasiconformality in \cite{gl16}. \end{remark}